Risk Factors Dashboard

 Taxing authorities may successfully assert that we should have collected or in the future should collect sales and use, value added or similar taxes, and we could be subject to liability with respect to past or future sales.

 In certain cases, we have concluded that we do not need to collect sales and use, value added and similar taxes in jurisdictions in which we have sales or operations.
 Certain jurisdictions in which we do not collect such taxes have asserted, and may in the future assert, that such taxes are applicable, which could result in tax assessments, penalties and interest, and we may be required to collect such taxes in the future.
-Certain jurisdictions in which we do not collect such taxes may assert that such taxes are applicable, which could result in tax assessments, penalties and interest, and we may be required to collect such taxes in the future.
 Such tax assessments, penalties and interest or future requirements may adversely affect our financial condition and results of operations.

 Risks Related to International Operations